Yield Stress Materials in Soft Condensed Matter: Steady-state flow dynamics of yield stress fluids: flow curves and shear banding

-Alternative exponential scalings, such as the Griffith-like scalings $\tau_f\sim e^{(\sigma_0/\sigma)^p}$ with $p=1$, 2 or 4 \cite{Griffith:1921,Lawn:1993,Pomeau:1992,Vanel:2009}, have been proposed in the context of yield stress fluids \cite{Caton:2008} and of transient networks \cite{Tabuteau:2009,Mora:2011}.
-Such scalings hint to fracture-like dynamics, although it may be difficult to discriminate between various exponential --or even power-law-- scalings due to the experimentally limited range of accessible shear stresses.
-This raises the question of the ``brittleness'' of yield stress fluids: while the physics of yielding in concentrated, jammed assemblies of soft particles such as microgels or emulsions appear to rely on (microscale) plasticity associated with (macroscale) shear banding, early studies based on direct visualization of the sample edges have shown some colloidal systems, e.g. Laponite suspensions \cite{Magnin:1990,Pignon:1996} and concentrated suspensions \cite{Aral:1994,Persello:1994}, to be prone to fracture-like behaviour.
-Revisiting these pioneering works with modern temporally and spatially resolved techniques appears to be a necessary step to classify such strain localization in terms of fracture, wall slip or shear banding and to sort out the possible effects of the experimental geometry on the flow dynamics.
+Alternative exponential scalings, such as the Griffith-like scalings $\tau_f\sim\exp(\sigma_0/\sigma)^p$ with $p=1$, 2 or 4 \cite{Griffith:1921,Lawn:1993,Pomeau:1992,Vanel:2009}, have been proposed in the context of yield stress fluids \cite{Caton:2008} and transient networks \cite{Tabuteau:2009,Mora:2011}.
+They hint to fracture-like dynamics, although it may be difficult to discriminate between various exponential --or even power-law-- scalings due to the limited range of experimentally accessible shear stresses \cite{Gibaud:2016}.
+This raises the question of the ``brittleness'' of yield stress fluids: while the physics of yielding in concentrated, jammed assemblies of soft particles such as microgels or emulsions appears to rely on (microscale) plasticity associated with (macroscale) shear banding, early studies based on direct visualization of the sample edges have shown some colloidal systems, such as Laponite suspensions \cite{Magnin:1990,Pignon:1996} and concentrated suspensions \cite{Aral:1994,Persello:1994}, to be prone to fracture-like behavior.
+Revisiting these pioneering works with modern temporally and spatially resolved techniques could classify such strain localization in terms of fracture, wall slip or shear banding and sort out the possible effects of the experimental geometry on the flow dynamics.

 \paragraph{Dynamics induced by wall slip in transient and steady-state flows.}